 Therefore, knowing which social networks various demographic groups use – whether at home or at work – is an important component of a marketing strategy.
 Additionally, since these platforms really want you to pay money to reach a substantial portion of your target audience, a paid social media strategy hones in on your specific audience is critically important.
 A purely organic strategy that relies on the free tools provided by social networks to build a community only reaches a very small percentage of your audience.

 Your social media strategy needs to include…

 - Your business goals for using social media, such as increasing your brand awareness, retaining customers or reducing marketing costs.

 - Achievable marketing objectives, such as identifying how many leads you wish to generate, or marketing cost-per-closed you wish to achieve.

 - Analytics and tracking tools you will use to ensure you can measure how you are performing against your objectives and what adjustments in strategy need to be made.

-- Your target audiences are and what makes them tick – examples for targeting can include their age range, occupation, income, interests, challenges, likes, dislikes, objectives and motivations.
+- Who your target audiences are and what makes them tick – examples for targeting can include their age range, occupation, income, interests, challenges, likes, dislikes, objectives and motivations.